Sherrie Wilcox, PhD, CHES

 A.A.
 Allied Health, Chesapeake College, Wye Mills, MD 2002

 Dr. Wilcox received her PhD in Health Promotion & Behavior from the University of Georgia and has engaged in military-focused research for over a decade.
-Her research interests include health promotion & prevention; physical and psychological health of military service members, veterans, and caregivers; virtual reality and simulation technology and training; and military-civilian translational research.
+Her research focuses on using health behavior theory and innovative solutions to address complex public health challenges that military families experience.
+Her research topics of interest include health promotion & prevention; military family caregiving, physical and psychological health of military families; intimacy and sexual health; virtual reality and simulation technology and training; and military-civilian translational research.
 She completed her undergraduate studies in Psychology with concentrations in Biopsychology and Human Services from the University of Maryland Baltimore County.

 Dr. Wilcox is the Professional Affiliate Representative to APA’s Division 56 Trauma Psychology.
 She continues to engage in teaching courses in grant writing and mental health research at the University of Southern California School of Social Work.